A growing body of research suggests heart attacks, angina and other heart events increase during winter and summer.

 “This is true not only in climates that are known to be cold like the northeast of the U.S., but also in climates that are milder,” Dr. Kloner said.
 “People get used to a climate and then when it’s even mildly colder, that might be enough to increase cardiac events.”

 While more research is needed, Dr. Kloner said that lifestyle factors also may explain the increase in plaque rupture during the winter.

 For example, people tend to eat more fattening, salty foods and overindulge on alcohol during the winter holidays, increasing their risk of heart troubles.
 In addition, smoke from fireplaces contributes to greater indoor air pollution, which can contribute to cardiovascular events.

 Shoveling snow can increase the heart’s workload, too.

 “There have been studies showing associations between snow shoveling and blizzards and an increase in cardiac events,” Dr. Kloner said.

 Dr. Jang suggested doctors educate high-risk patients — older people and those with risk factors such as diabetes, obesity, high blood pressure and high cholesterol — about the risk of cold weather and how they can protect themselves.

 “If people take steps to stay warm in the winter and be hydrated in the summer,” Dr. Jang said, “we may expect to see less acute coronary syndrome throughout a year.”

 Dr. Stys said if you’re experiencing any signs or symptoms of heart disease, the first step for getting care is calling your doctor’s office or 911.

-“As we already know and can see by this evidence based study, having a heart healthy lifestyle saves lives.”
+“As we already know and can see by this evidence-based study, having a heart healthy lifestyle saves lives,” he said.